Bolt (network protocol): History

 The Bolt protocol was first introduced to the public in November 2015, during an interview conducted by Duncan Brown and published on DZone.
 The first release of software implementing the protocol occurred in December 2015, as part of a milestone release of Neo4j Server.
 In April 2016, Neo4j Server 3.0 was released and contained the first server implementation of the protocol, accompanied by a suite of Bolt client drivers.
 This release received attention from several mainstream media outlets.

 Versioning

-The protocol supports explicit versioning and version negotiation between the client and the server.
-There is only one published version of the protocol: version 1.
+The Bolt network protocol uses version negotiation to ensure compatibility between clients and servers.
+Clients send up to four supported protocol versions, encoded as 32-bit integers, prioritizing earlier entries.
+The server responds with the highest compatible version or a zero value if no match is found, closing the connection.
+Starting with Bolt 4.0, the protocol supports major and minor versioning.
+Bolt 4.3 introduced range-based minor versioning, allowing clients to specify consecutive minor versions compactly.

-Protocol overview - version 1
+Protocol overview

+Protocol new versions are released regularly, introducing enhancements in performance, functionality, and compatibility.

 Messaging

 Bolt clients and servers both send data over the connection as a sequence of messages.
 Each message has a type (denoted by a "signature" byte) and may include additional data.
 The client drives the interaction, and each message sent by the client will cause one or more response messages to be sent by the server.

+The following information pertains to Bolt version 5.8 and may not reflect the latest developments in the protocol.